Facebook Ads is always looking to develop new ways for brands to improve their metrics and grow their success, whatever that may look like.

 Conversion ads vs. lead generation ads

-Connect your conversion ad to a relevant post-click experience
+Connect your conversion ad to a relevant post-click landing page

 No matter what you’re offering or what your conversion event is, it’s important to always link your Facebook campaign to a post-click landing page because that’s where the ultimate conversion happens.

-To see how Instapage can help you create relevant post-click experiences at scale to improve your conversion rates even more, request an Instapage Enterprise Demo today.
+To see how Instapage can help you create relevant post-click landing pages at scale to improve your conversion rates even more, Instapage 14-day free trial today.